 1. Overview

-Validating user input is a super common requirement in most applications.
-And the Java Bean Validation framework has become the de facto standard for handling this kind of logic.
+Validating user input is a super common requirement in most applications, and the Java Bean Validation framework has become the de facto standard for handling this kind of logic.

 2. JSR 380

 JSR 380 is a specification of the Java API for bean validation, part of Jakarta EE and JavaSE.
-This ensures that the properties of a bean meet specific criteria, using annotations such as @NotNull, @Min, and @Max.
+It ensures that the properties of a bean meet specific criteria, using annotations such as @NotNull, @Min, and @Max.

 3. Dependencies